AdobeDocs/uxp-photoshop/src/pages/guides/getting-started/creating-your-first-plugin/index.md

 ## Step 3: Adjust the plugin

-_If we were lazy, we could already call it a day.
-But let's face it: This doesn't feel like you've built your own plugin.
+_We could call this good enough, but let's face it: This doesn't feel like you've built your own plugin.
 So let us at least add some customization to it by adding additional information about our layer to the output._

 Have a look at the [`Layer` class API Reference](/src/pages/ps_reference/classes/layer.md).
 This page lists all the